DP Design: Maximum Subarray

 var maxSubArray = function(nums) {}

-When I first encountered this problem, I initially thought of the sliding window algorithm, as it is specifically designed to handle substring/subarray problems.
-Isn't this just a subarray problem?
+When I first saw this problem, I thought about the sliding window algorithm, because sliding window is often used for substring or subarray problems.
+Isn't this a subarray problem?

-with negative numbers, it seems impossible to determine when to expand or shrink the window (similar to problem 560 in the Prefix Sum Exercises).
-However, inspired by readers' comments, I realized that this problem can indeed be solved using the sliding window technique, although some cases are quite intricate and not easy to think of.
+, it is hard to decide when to expand or shrink the window (similar to Problem 560 discussed in Prefix Sum Exercises).
+But after reading some comments, I found out that it is possible to use sliding window techniques here, although some cases are a bit tricky and hard to think of.